Mum Therapy: Zoom Counselling for mums and mums-to-be

 - anxiety of raising children during a climate emergency and a pandemic

-Becoming a mother involves a breaking down of your old life and building a new one.
+Becoming a mum involves a breaking down of your old life and building a new one.
 It is a creative process that includes mourning for lost parts and usually a lot of confusion and uncertainty.
 The transition is enormous and different for each woman.

 Pregnant or trying for a baby